PrestaShop/docs/src/content/1.7/modules/sample_modules/grid-and-identifiable-object-form-hooks-usage.md

     }
 ```
 This hook, through `$params` array, received `GridDefinition` that defines how the grid is rendered.
 See [Grid definition]({{< relref "/1.7/development/components/grid/_index.md#grid-definition" >}}) for more information.
-In this sample a new toggable column which determines if the customer is eligable to review products is added just after another column which has id `optin`.
+In this sample a new toggable column which determines if the customer is eligible to review products is added just after another column which has id `optin`.
 The sample code also demonstrates how add new filter.

 #### Creating route for toggle column